n6ls0n/learn-opengl-playground/README.md

 - At the end of each vertex shader run, OpenGL expects the coordinates to be withing a specific range and any coordinates that fall outside that range are clipped.
 This is where the **Clip Space** gets its name from.
 The **Projection Matrix** is used to transform from the View Space to the Clip Space.
 Note that if only a part of a primitive (e.g triangle) OpenGL will reconstruct the triangle as one or more triangles to fit inside the clipping range.

 - The viewing box that a Projection Matrix creates is called a frustum and each coordinate that ends ip inside this frustum will end up on the user's screen.
-The tpotal process to convert coordinates within a specified range to NDC that can easily be mapped to 2D view-space coordinates is called **Projection** since the projection matrix projects the 3D coordinates to the 2D NDC coordinates
+The total process to convert coordinates within a specified range to NDC that can easily be mapped to 2D view-space coordinates is called **Projection** since the projection matrix projects the 3D coordinates to the 2D NDC coordinates

 - Once all the vertices are converted to Clip Space, a final projection called perspective division is performed where we divide the x, y and z components of the position vectors by the vector's homogenous w component; perspective division is what transforms the 4D clip space coordinates to 3D NDC.
-This step is peformed automatically at the end of the vertex shader step
+This step is performed automatically at the end of the vertex shader step

 - After this stage, the resulting coordinates are mapped to screen coordinates (using the settings of glViewPort) and turned into fragments

 - The projection matrix to transform view coordinates to clip coordinates usually takes two different forms: **Orthographic Projection Matrix**  or  **Perspective Projection Matrix**

+- **Orthographic Projection Matrix** defines a cube-like frustum box that defines the clipping space where each vertex outside this box is clipped .
+When creating an Orthographic Projection Matrix, we specify the width, height and length of the visible frustum.
+All the coordinates inside this frustum will end up withing the NDC range after transformed by its matrix and thus wont' be clipped

+- The frustum defines the visible coordinates is specified by a width, a height and a near and far plane.
+Any coordinate in front of the near plane is clipped and the same applies to the coordinates behind the far plane.
+The orthographic frustum directly maps all the coordinates inside the frustum to NDC without any special side effects since it won't touch the w component of the transformed vector; if the w component remains equal to 1.0, perspective division won't change the coordinates

+- The **Perspective Projection Matrix** is used to create the perspective effect.
+It maps a given frustum range to clip space but also manipulates the w value of each vertex coordinate in such a way that the further away a vertex coordinate is from the viewer, the higher the w component becomes

+- Once the coordinates are transformed to clip space they are in the range -w to w (anything outside this range is clipped).
+OpenGL requires that the visible coordinates fall between range -1.0 to 1.0 as the final vertex shader output, thus once the coordinates are in clip space, perspective division is applied to the clip space coordinates.
+Each component of the vertex coordinate is divided by its w component  ( (x/w), (y/w), (z/w) ) giving smaller vertex coordinates the further away a vertex is from the viewer.

+- This is another reason why the w component is important, since it helps us with perspective projection.
+The resulting coordinates are then in normalized device.

+- The final calculation to get the clip space coordinates becomes: V_clip = M_projection .
+M_view .
+M_model .
+V_local

+- The resulting vertex V_clip is then stored in gl_Position in the vertex shader and OpenGL will then automatically perform perspective division and clipping

+- Recall that the the output of the vertex shader requires the coordinates to be in clip space which is what was done with the transformation matrices above.
+OpenGL then performs perspective division on the clip-space coordinates to transform them to NDC.

+- OpenGL then uses the parameters from glViewPort to map the NDC to screen coordinates where each coordinate corresponds to a point on your screen.
+This process is called **Viewport Transform**

+- OpenGL is a Right-Handed System

+- OpenGL stores all its depth information in a z-buffer also known as a depth buffer.
+GLFW automatically creates such a buffer for you (just like it has a color-buffer that stores the colors of the output image)

+- The depth is stored within each fragment (as the fragment's z value) and whenever the fragment wants to output its color, OpenGL compares its depth values with the z-buffer.
+If the current fragment is behind the other fragment, it is discarded, otherwise it is overwritten.
+This process is called **Depth Testing** and is done automatically by OpenGL

 ### Lighting